Rain on Your Parade: Chart performance

-On the UK Singles Chart, it debuted at number twenty two on digital download sales, before rising to number fifteen, giving Duffy her third top twenty hit, and then falling to number twenty two again.
-After leaving the top forty the song re-entered the chart, at number thirty seven then went up 5 places to number thirty two, where it stayed for two weeks.
+On the UK Singles Chart, it debuted at number 22 on digital download sales, before rising to number fifteen, giving Duffy her third top twenty hit, and then falling to number 22 again.
+After leaving the top forty the song re-entered the chart, at number thirty seven then went up 5 places to number 32, where it stayed for two weeks.
 The following week, it left the top forty again.
+It remains Duffy's final top 40 hit to date.

 The song was also Duffy's second top ten hit on the Italian Singles Chart where it entered the chart at number ten giving Rain on Your Parade its first top ten chart placing in Europe.
 The song was also Duffy's fourth top forty hit on many European single charts.

 Music video

 The music video was shot in London, with director Sophie Muller and premiered via YouTube on 17 October 2008.
 The video has Duffy in a black background which changes to white, it also has people playing violins, and has male dancers around her whilst she stands in the centre of the room.
 Inspiration for the video came from the Judy Garland number "Get Happy" in the 1950 film Summer Stock.
 The video was released onto UK iTunes on 14 October.